AdobeDocs/experience-platform.en/help/xdm/schema/composition.md

 ### Data type {#data-type}

 Data types are used as reference field types in classes or schemas in the same way as basic literal fields.
 The key difference is that data types can define multiple sub-fields.
 Similar to a mixin, a data type allows for the consistent use of a multi-field structure, but has more flexibility than a mixin because a data type can be included anywhere in a schema by adding it as the "data type" of a field.

->[!NOTE]
->
->See the [appendix](#mixins-v-datatypes) for more information on the differences between mixins and data types, and the pros and cons of using one over the other for similar use cases.

 [!DNL Experience Platform] provides a number of common data types as part of the [!DNL Schema Registry] to support the use of standard patterns for describing common data structures.
 This is explained in more detail in the [!DNL Schema Registry] tutorials, where it will become clearer as you walk through the steps to define data types.